 The production and selling of kif is undoubtedly one of Morocco’s most profitable industries, and its long history in the country has made locals very accepting of the drug.

-However, it is important to keep in mind that buying and smoking hashish and kif is an illegal activity in Morocco and is not a recommended activity for travelers.
+However, it is important to keep in mind that buying and smoking hashish and kif remains an illegal activity in Morocco and is not a recommended activity for travelers.